 Gemstone Recutting & Repolishing

-Cutting Gemstones – Faceting The Magical Process
+Cut & Re-polish Your Gemstones in Malaysia – Faceting The Magical Process

 The whole process begins with the rough crystal.
 Crystals come in many different shapes and forms.
 Some are still in their “crystal habit” (the natural form in which a particular gem mineral develops) others have been broken by the mining process or by nature itself with the twisting of the rock in which it formed.
 Others still, are alluvial and carry the appearance of water worn pebbles.